jacastanon01/encapsulation-abstraction-article-code/README.md

 		self.__use_sprint_stamina()
 ```

 That's a good start, but now we are exerting stamina and not even moving!?
 This would be cool if we wanted the behavior to model a treadmill, but Bob wants to move from point A to point B, in double the steps.
-To reduce repeating ourselves let's use a for loop here
+To reduce repeating ourselves let's use a for-loop here

 ```python
 	# Internal method that combines the actions needed for any sprint